Meditation for Children: An Alternative to Punishment

 However, what they don’t contemplate is that this practice is both necessary and very beneficial.
 It’s not a waste of time or something we could do without.

-We often look down on meditation because it requires great concentration and an interest in truly knowing ourselves.
+We often look down on meditation because it requires great concentration and an interest in truly getting to know ourselves.

 A modern solution